Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 #### Backup tools

 Many tools are available to help create backups.
-It is worth spending time finding one taking into account future, as well as current, needs.
-Of course it is essential to fully understand how the data are being saved and how they can be restored.
+It is worth spending time finding one, taking into account future and current needs.
+It is essential to fully understand how the data are being saved and how they can be restored.

-Using a multi-platform tool (such as for Windows, Mac, Linux and other operating system users) offers higher resilience, ensuring more possibilities for accessing the data in the futures.
+Using a multi-platform tool (such as for Windows, Mac, Linux and other operating system users) offers higher resilience, ensuring more possibilities for accessing the data in the future.
 Some institutions may have tools or recommendations that can help.

 ### Summary of key points